xmos/lib_xud/module_xud/doc/basic_usage.rst

 This means that endpoints are notified of USB bus resets (and bus-speeds).
-The XUD access functions discussed previously (``XUD_GetData``, ``XUD_SetData`` etc)return less than 0 if a USB bus reset is detected.
+The XUD access functions discussed previously (``XUD_GetData``, ``XUD_SetData``, etc.) return less than 0 if a USB bus reset is detected.

 This reset notification is important if an endpoint core is expecting alternating INs and OUTs.
-For example, consider the case where a endpoint is always expecting the sequence OUT, IN, OUT (such a control transfer).
+For example, consider the case where an endpoint is always expecting the sequence OUT, IN, OUT (such as a control transfer).
 If an unplug/reset event was received after the first OUT, the host would return to sending the initial OUT after a replug, while the endpoint would hang on the IN.
 The endpoint needs to know of the bus